-- 4.11 We can contribute to public policy by: - (a) influencing policy formulation and public debate on issues which impact consumers, members or the broader regulatory and operating landscape; - (b) making submissions to legislative inquiries, policy development and other regulatory reform processes; and - (c) publishing and sharing: - i. complaint statistics and trends analysis; - ii. case studies or scenarios and insights from complaints and systemic issues; and - iii. information about our scheme.
+- (b) making submissions to legislative inquiries, policy development, and other regulatory reform processes; and

+- (c) publishing and sharing:

+- statistics and trends analysis;

+- ii. case studies or scenarios and insights from complaints and systemic issues; and

+- iii. information about our scheme.